gvicente/Newton-Internal-Serial-Enabler/README.md

 http://www.unna.org/unna/apple/documentation/n2platform/n2-issdg.pdf

-For more information on the internal serial slot, you can see some content I posted to blogspot at the following address.
+For more information on the internal serial slot, you can see some content I posted to blogspot at the following address: http://retronewton.blogspot.com

 Credits
 -------